MicrosoftDocs/azure-docs/articles/active-directory/develop/active-directory-protocols-oauth-on-behalf-of.md

 ms.author: nacanuma

 ---
-# Service to service calls using delegated user identity in On-Behalf-Of flow
+# Service to service calls using delegated user identity in the On-Behalf-Of flow
 The OAuth 2.0 On-Behalf-Of flow serves the use case where an application invokes a service/web API, which in turn needs to call another service/web API.
 The idea is to propagate the user’s authentication through the request chain.
 For the middle-tier service to make authenticated requests to the downstream service, it needs to secure an access token from Azure Active Directory (Azure AD), on behalf of the user.

 ## On-Behalf-Of flow diagram